ivy-llc/ivy/docs/overview/design/ivy_as_a_framework/ivy_container.rst

 The container can also be used for data loading.
 Our example uses single threaded loading, but incorporating multiprocessing with Queues is also pretty straightforward.

-To start with, let’s assume we have an image Dataset saved to disk with separate images for a front camera and a rear camera for each point in time.
+To start with, let's assume we have an image Dataset saved to disk with separate images for a front camera and a rear camera for each point in time.

 We can then load this Dataset with a configurable batch size like so, and we can easily iterate between each item in the batch.
 This is useful if we need to recursively unroll the entire batch in the time dimension for example.